Peter Ruh registered this

-cultivar in 1981 on behalf of Paul and Linda Hofer.
-It is a
+cultivar in 1981 on behalf of the originator,

 high mound that is 5 feet wide.
 The leaves are broadly ovate